barton-willis/function_convert/README.md

 ### Listing all built-in converions

-To print all the built-in converter fuctions, use `list_converters`
+To print all the built-in converter functions, use `list_converters`
 ```maxima
 (%i34) list_converters();
 sinc => sin : Convert sinc(x) into sin(x)/x.